DentallApp/back-end/README.md

 https://dentallapp.github.io/webchat-client
 ```

 **NOTE:** Twilio.WhatsApp and SendGrid (these are plugins) are not loaded by default.
-So the app will use a fake provider that uses a console logger.
+So the app will use a fake provider that uses a console logger (useful for a development environment).

 ## Plugin configuration